NNPDF/nnpdf/doc/sphinx/source/tutorials/reproduce.rst

-The files needed to reproduce the results are available in the folder The files needed to reproduce the results are available in the folder
+The files needed to reproduce the results are available in the folder
 |n3fit_nnpdf40_folder|_
 of the `project repository <https://github.com/NNPDF/nnpdf>`_ on Github.
 The `.yml` files referenced on this page can be found in that folder.